Aarleks/dralexnorman/content/post/2018-07-07-a-literate-vimrc.md

 autocmd FileType * setlocal formatoptions-=c formatoptions-=r formatoptions-=o
 ```

-#### NAvigation with guides
+#### Navigation with guides

 This took me *ages* to figure out.
-I ekpt seeing `<++>` in a some files and couldn't figure out what they were for.
+I kept seeing `<++>` in a some files and couldn't figure out what they were for.
 Yet again, Luke Smith's guidance helped.
 They are just markers one can leave in order to indicate `put some text here`.
 Handy!

 These commands allow you to jump to the next 'guide', delete it, and throw you into `Insert` mode.